VegaDeftwing/OpGuidesHugoSrc/content/Engineering/hardware.md

 [TODO], infiniband, DMA, 10GbE+, Multigig

 At the end of the day, nothing is faster than a truck filled with drives.
+[TODO xkcd link]

 ### The Future